bassix/voucher-service/readme.md

 By default, the database schema will be created by migration (or database fixtures located at `mariadb/fixtures/voucher.sql`).

-Alternative the Doctrine commands can be used to start with a empty database:
+Alternative the Doctrine commands can be used to start with an empty database:

 ```bash
 docker exec --user www-data app bin/console doctrine:database:create